kyoung/trek/PMO.md

 ## Hotfix
+- [ ] Send to mainviewer button missing from conn
 - [ ] Engineering overload is still busted
 - [ ] Charge refresh doesn't happen off of the main plasma relay in eng
 - [ ] Pushing power to the bridge seems to blow it... causing massive disruption to all consoles